rajnish17100/Image-Optimization/README.md

 #Create a table register_user to store all the info of user the in the database so that later we retrive it .
 Refer database.sql file

+#please read server.php file to get the php code of image optimization.